-Fix #2: Check Memory.
+Fix #2: Check Your Memory

 - Click on System and Security > Administrative Tools.

-Your computer will restart and boot into Windows Memory Diagnostics environment.
+Your computer will restart and boot into the Windows Memory Diagnostics environment.
 Wait for the scan to be completed to check for any problems with your computer’s memory.
 If there is no issue with your RAM, proceed to the next solution.

-Fix #3: Set Your Fan Speed to the Maximum.
+Fix #3: Set Your Fan Speed to the Maximum

-Overheating is one of the possible reasons behind the LiveKernelEvent Code: 141 error in Windows 10.
-To make sure that your system is well-ventilated and doesn’t overheat, you can orchestrate the speed of the CPU fan to the maximum.
+Overheating is one of the possible reasons behind the LiveKernelEvent Code: 141 error in Windows 10/11.
+To make sure that your system is well-ventilated and doesn’t overheat, you can set the speed of the CPU fan to the maximum.

 To edit your fan speed using the BIOS settings, follow the steps listed below: